 My work over the years has brought me into thinking heavily about the role of video in language instruction.
-Even more so now with my work with EnglishCentral.
-I’m a big fan of video and have been from the get go.
 I saw its power as a university T.A. – tramping around the campus showing heavy “reels” of film to mesmerized classes.
 I wouldn’t go so far as Chris Anderson of TED who says we are in the midst of something as transformative as the Gutenberg revolution.
 But I will say, as a language teacher, it feels so!
 The world is now in our classroom!

 We are using print less and the course book will take a less central role in the years to come.
 We are in a McCluhanesque way, returning to the older form through the newer media (one of his laws of media).
 Our brains are hard wired for pictures, the visual and language learning will benefit from this gigantic shift in the way humans learn (by video as opposed to books).
 I had a great chat with Vicki Hollett about this and she agreed, things will be changing.
 Video is the way forward.
 For a more learned read on the text / video debate – try The Gutenberg Elegies by Sven Birkerts